HarmonicLabs/plu-ts/docs/why-plu-ts/off-chain/readme.md

     { ptr: 11190 } // wtf is this?
     */
     ```
+    and if the lack of documentation and the poor debug functionalities are not enough, for the webassebly version a lot of extra configuration has to be added by hand and is not always clear (again the lack of documentation) how and where should be added

 - [cardano-transaction-lib](https://github.com/Plutonomicon/cardano-transaction-lib)

     among other libaries is worth noting the ```cardano-transaction-lib``` which seems to be doing a good job with limited potential to developers engagement, infact